 My latest piece Sociological foundations of constitutions will be out soon in the Max Planck Encyclopedia of Comparative Constitutional Law (Oxford, OUP).

 I’m currently interested in pursuing multidisciplinary research and I'm running as principal investigator a Fondazione Cariplo project, titled Aligning Law with Family Arrangements: Non-traditional Families’ Contribution to Fertility and Parenting in Italy (ALFA).

-I’m also running a COST (European Cooperation in Science and Technology) project on Global Digital Human Rights, aimed at advancing the protection of fundamental rights in the digital era.
-Check it out on: https://gdhrnet.eu/
+I participate as co-pi to other funded projects related to the protection of fundamental rights.
+The latest one is COST (European Cooperation in Science and Technology) project on Global Digital Human Rights, aimed at advancing the protection of fundamental rights in the digital era.
+Check it out here: https://gdhrnet.eu/

 I do research on constitutional theory and comparative constitutional law.
 I’m interested in the interplay between political and judicial recognition of fundamental rights.
 Therefore, I explored arguments put forward by constitutional and supreme courts to justify the recognition of rights in a comparative perspective.
 I’ve applied my methodological approach to the migrants’ rights as well as to women’s rights.
 More recently, I’ve focused my research on social foundations of constitutional rules also by exploring constitutional cultures.

 What's wrong with depoliticizationEuropean Law Open